-How to help your patient find a prosthetist
+How can you help your patient find a prosthetist?

 Refer a practitioner who puts patient care first.

 A Guide for Medical Professionals and Patients who want to know more about the documentation process to get a prosthesis.

 Our patients will receive ongoing care recommendations as they work towards their rehabilitation goals.
 After a patient is referred, our job is to evaluate the fit and function of the prosthesis.
 We can then discuss options that will allow them to find the prosthetic configuration option that will allow them to reach their goals as well as the information their insurance company will require.

 Are your amputee patients overwhelmed and frustrated with the process of getting their prosthesis?

 Are they currently in a prosthetic socket that is uncomfortable and difficult to wear?

 Does your patient feel secure and safe with how their prosthesis functions?

 Are they able to use their prosthesis to achieve their goals in life?

 If you have a patient that currently has an ill-fitting prosthesis or one with components which do not provide optimal fit or function, they will need a new prescription.
 New documentation needs to reflect the patient’s current and potential physical condition, their K-level and problem with their current device.
 Past documentation should be in place for existing patients which speeds up the process.